 The Norwegian Parliament after the election: Erna Solberg’s Conservatives in blue, Jonas Gahr Støre’s Labour in red

-“Polling at 15 per cent of the vote last Monday, just above UKIP’s result in 2015, under proportional representation Norway’s far right Nationalist Progress Party (FrP) was awarded twenty seven seats in parliament, compared to the sole seat UKIP managed in 2015.”
+“Polling at 15 per cent of the vote last Monday, just above UKIP’s result in 2015, under proportional representation Norway’s far right Nationalist Progress Party was awarded twenty seven seats in parliament, compared to the sole seat UKIP managed in 2015.”

 But compromise doesn’t have to be shunned.
-Rather, if both parties fail to see eye-to-eye by sticking to their key policies, compromising on ideology leads to more competent, thought-through and legally binding legislation in the long-run.
+Rather, if both parties fail to see eye-to-eye by sticking to their key policies, compromising on ideology often leads to more competent, thought-through and legally binding legislation in the long-run.
 Coalitions introduce debate that is otherwise discarded.
-The Liberal Democrat proposal for a referendum on alternative voting is an obvious example: although rejected, it introduced an important debate that would have been thrown away by the Conservatives acting alone.
+The Liberal Democrat proposal for a referendum on alternative voting is an obvious example: although rejected, it introduced an important debate that might have been thrown away by the Conservatives acting alone.

 Norway is by now well-used to coalition governments, and its constant political stability gives proof of their success.
 The British people voted to leave the European Union, but a compromise on its terms that fits the will of a majority would go far.